jwmason/FileExplorerTool/README.txt

 # Mason Wong
 # masonjw1@uci.edu
-# 48567424

 Summary: This program connects to and retrieve data from 2 web API’s (LastFM and OpenWeather) using Python’s urllib module.
 Use transclusion to parse and replace keywords in a journal entry with content from web API’s.
-Write classes to manage your APIs.
-The program also includes all previous functions from previous assignments, including connecting the ICS32 Distributed Social and being able to list directories, create and open files, and delete files.
+The program also includes including connecting to DSP servers and being able to list directories, create and open files, and delete files.

 How to Use: